Census in Australia

+The first Australian census was held on 2 April 1911, but census data had been previously collected by individual states.

-The most recent census was held on 10 August 2021, with the data planned to be released starting from mid-2022.
+The most recent census was held on 10 August 2021.
 The next census will be held in early August 2026.

-The first Australian census was held on 2 April 1911.

 Geographical divisions

 The census, like all ABS data, is collected and published in geographical divisions as defined by the Australian Statistical Geography Standard (ASGS).
 The ASGS was released in 2011, replacing the former Australian Standard Geographical Classification.
 The Standard is reviewed and updated every five years to align with the census.
 The ABS also releases data divided into areas not managed by the Bureau, such as postcodes (managed by Australia Post) and Local Government Areas (managed by state and territory governments).

 Privacy

 The Census and Statistics Act 1905 and Privacy Act 1988 prohibit the ABS from releasing any personally identifiable census data to any government, private or individual entity.

 In 1979, the Australian Law Reform Commission released Privacy and the Census, a report detailing legislative privacy measures related to the census.
 One of the key elements under question was the inclusion of names and addresses in census data.
 It was found that excluding names reduced the accuracy of the data; individuals were more likely to leave questions blank.
 Not collecting this data would also impair the ability of the ABS to ensure that all participants have responded.

 The ABS protects personal information primarily through anonymisation of data.
 Personal information is stored separately from other census data, and separately from each other.
 Names are mutated into anonymised codes, which are then used to link data.